Streamlining Vendor Packet Processes

 Train Teams

 Provide training for teams involved in the vendor packet process.
-Ensure that employees are familiar with the automated workflow and can troubleshoot any issues that may arise.
+Ensure that employees are familiar with the automated workflow and can troubleshoot any issues that may arise, whether on the buyer or vendor side.

 Monitor and Optimize